 Trail connections are becoming available to make the ATT part of a 75-mile greenway network throughout the Triangle region.
 For example, at the ATT’s southern end, the Black Creek Greenway and White Oak Creek Greenway extend into Cary, Apex, and Morrisville, where travelers can stop to get a bite to eat or check out local shopping and entertainment opportunities.
 These trails are also part of the East Coast Greenway, a growing trail network stretching from Maine to Florida.

-To reach the northern trailhead, head south on US 15/501 Business/North Roxboro Street; this will turn into South Mangum Street.
+To reach the northern trailhead in downtown Durham, take I-85 to exit 177 and head south on US 15/501 Business/North Roxboro Street; this will turn into South Mangum Street.
 At West Pettigrew Street, turn right, followed by a left on Blackwell Street.
 Parking is available beneath the East-West Expressway on Morehead Avenue, across from the Durham Bulls Athletic Park.
-Trail parking is also available at Solite Park off Fayetteville Street and at Southpoint Crossing Shopping Center, just north of I-40 at the intersection of Fayetteville and NC 54.
+Trail parking is also available at Solite Park off Fayetteville Street.

-To reach the southern trailhead from Raleigh, take US Highway 1 south to Exit 89 toward New Hill/Jordan Lake, turn right, and drive about 4 miles up New Hill-Olive Chapel Road.
+To reach the southern trailhead from Raleigh, take US 1 south to exit 89 toward New Hill/Jordan Lake, turn right, and drive about 4 miles up New Hill-Olive Chapel Road.
 Trailhead parking is on the right.
-To reach the other access point, take US Highway 64 west, turn right on Jenks Road, then left on Wimberley Road.
+To reach another access point, take US 64 west, turn right on Jenks Road, then left on Wimberley Road.
 Parking is on the right.